You can listen to or read this post (about 5 min.)

-I hear about this a lot from creative women and transformational professionals: a fear of being seen as too “woo-woo.”
+I hear about this worry a lot from creative women and transformational professionals: a fear of being seen as too “woo-woo.”
 Familiar?

-On the one hand, they want to talk about spirituality or things like the power of setting intentions, or a powerful energy healing experience, but they don’t want to be dismissed.
+On the one hand, they want to talk about things like spirituality or things like the power of setting intentions, or a powerful energy healing experience, but they don’t want to be dismissed.
 I get that.
 First hand.

 And yet that “woo woo” police still lives on in many minds.
 Negative comments about it are so common.
 I think we aren’t noticing the flaws in that wording or thinking.